View Gary Ziegler's Obituary on hillsdale.net and share memories

 |

-Gary Robert Ziegler, 77, of Hanover, passed away Tuesday, February 5, 2019 at the Hillsdale County Medical Care Facility.
-He was born July 23, 1941 to Vernon and Mae E. (Oestrike) Ziegler.
+Finally, on February 5, 2019 God blessed Gary with a holy death and took him home to rest in the arms of Jesus to await the resurrection of the dead.

+The Lord gives and the Lord takes away; blessed be the name of the Lord.
+We give thanks to God our Father through Jesus Christ, our Lord, for our brother Gary Robert Ziegler.

-Funeral services for Gary Robert Ziegler will be held Monday, February 11, 2019 at 11 a.m. at St. Paul Lutheran Church in Hillsdale with Pastor Dan Johnson officiating.
-Interment will take place in Mt.
-Hope Cemetery.
+Funeral services for Gary Robert Ziegler will be held Monday, February 11, 2019 at 11 a.m. at St. Paul's Lutheran Church in Hillsdale with Pastor Dan Johnson officiating with a luncheon to follow.
+Graveside services will be at 2 p.m. at Mt.
+Hope Cemetery, Litchfield.
 Family will receive friends for visitation on Sunday, February 10, 2019 from 2-4 and 6-8 at the Eagle Funeral Home-George White Chapel in Litchfield.

+Gary's family would like to thank Hillsdale County Medical Care Facility for the wonderful care that was given to Gary.

 Arrangements are entrusted to the Eagle Funeral Home-George White Chapel in Litchfield.